sybrew/the-seo-framework/readme.txt

 	* **Improved:**
 		* Auto-generated descriptions no longer consider elements of these types for generation:
 			* `address, bdo, br, button, canvas, code, fieldset, form, h1, h2, h3, h4, h5, h6, header, hr, input, label, link, meta, nav, noscript, option, pre, samp, script, select, style, svg, table, textarea, var, video`
+		* Google can now respond to the `noindex` directive quicker.
+			* When `noindex` is set via The SEO Framework, we now remove the canonical URL when it points to the current page.
 	* **Changed:**
 		* The "About" link on the plugin activation page now leads to our "about us" page.
 		* When trailing slashes are omitted via the permalink settings, the home page URL now gets one regardless if it's a document root URL.